longnow/node-icu-transliterator/README.md

 ```

 `RBT(id, dir)` creates a transliterator from an ICU transliterator ID.
-The first argument is the ID and the second argument is the direction, either `RBT.FORWARD` or `RBT.REVERSE`.
-If the second argument is omitted, it defaults to `RBT.FORWARD`.
+The first argument is the ID.
+The optional second argument is the direction, either `RBT.FORWARD` (default) or `RBT.REVERSE`.

 `RBT.fromRules(rules, dir)` creates a transliterator from a rules string.
 The first argument is rules string and the second argument is the direction, either `RBT.FORWARD` or `RBT.REVERSE`.
 If the second argument is omitted, it defaults to `RBT.FORWARD`.